AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

   - * Propose a self-driving lab via a schematic figure
     * Write a white paper for the self-driving laboratory
     * Present the proposal to a team of scientists
-* - Design and build
+* - Design and execution
   - * SDL design
     * Implementation
     * Documentation
-  - * Design and build the proposed self-driving laboratory at the AC training lab
+  - * Design and execute the project at the AC training lab
     * Provide a project update with proposed next steps
 * - Dissemination
   - * Project update